firstseal/sathe/_tabs/about.md

 I don't intend to be rude or manipulative.
 If I do, please tell me as I have delusions occasionally.

+(Not going to list everything as these are what I believe are crucial for people to understand that want to be a friend.)

 ---

-Hello.
-I sometimes do cool things.
+*Hello.
+I sometimes do cool things.*

 ---